 Oral wounds, including wounds that are caused by surgical interventions in the oral cavity inevitably come into contact with saliva.
 Saliva may affect (prolong) the time needed for the bleeding to stop by diluting blood and thereby diluting procoagulant factors in blood.
-On the other hand, salivary influence on haemostasis could be more specific as it has been demonstrated that saliva contains cell-derived vesicles exposing procoagulant tissue factor (TF).1-3 Berckmans et al. proposed that salivary TF, as an additional source of extravascular TF, may serve to facilitate haemostasis as the first step in the process of wound healing.
+On the other hand, salivary influence on haemostasis could be more specific as it has been demonstrated that saliva contains cell-derived vesicles exposing procoagulant tissue factor (TF).^{1-3} Berckmans et al.2 proposed that salivary TF, as an additional source of extravascular TF, may serve to facilitate haemostasis as the first step in the process of wound healing.
 Besides reducing blood loss, this would also contribute to the non-specific host defence by reducing the risk of pathogens entering the blood.
 Wollein Waldetoft et al.4 reported that saliva may induce clotting of plasma through both extrinsic and intrinsic pathways of coagulation.
 They associated this effect with the host defence mechanisms as clotting of plasma exudate during streptococcal pharyngitis or tonsillitis could contribute to the clearance of bacteria from the epithelial surface by entrapping bacteria in fibrin clots.
-Coagulation has also been implied as the simplest way in which the host is trying to limit the spread of tumour cells as it has been shown that tumour-associated macrophages express TF on their surface and that they may assemble the entire coagulation cascade and form cross-linked fibrin on their surface in apposition to the growing tumour.

-Besides playing a role in the initiation of coagulation, salivary TF could have the potential to enhance of the School of Dental Medicine, University of Zagreb.
+Coagulation has also been implied as the simplest way in which the host is trying to limit the spread of tumour cells as it has been shown that tumour-associated macrophages express TF on their surface and that they may assemble the entire coagulation cascade and form cross-linked fibrin on their surface in apposition to the growing tumour.5 of the School of Dental Medicine, University of Zagreb.

-The study was conducted at the Department of Laboratory Diagnostics, University Hospital Center Zagreb.
-The study was reviewed and approved by the Ethics committee clot contraction.
-It has been shown that activated monocytes promote clot contraction and that this ability is related to their TF expression.
-Hypothetically, oral injuries might lead to increased level of TF in saliva by activating salivary monocytes and causing increased TF expression on their surface.
+Besides playing a role in the initiation of coagulation, salivary TF could have the potential to enhance clot contraction.
+It has been shown that activated monocytes promote clot contraction and that this ability is related to their TF expression.6 Hypothetically, oral injuries might lead to increased level of TF in saliva by activating salivary monocytes and causing increased TF expression on their surface.